-I’ve always enjoyed cycling but since moving to the Netherlands travelling on two wheels has become a way of life.
-During the summer months there is nothing better than hopping on your bike and getting out of the city, be it for a day trip or an entire weekend away.
+Looking for bike trips from Amsterdam?
+Since moving to the Netherlands I’ve spent many summer weekends hopping on my bike and getting out of the city, be it for a day trip or an entire weekend away.
 The best thing about cycling here is that it is pretty much completely flat and there are designated bike paths EVERYWHERE making it easy to travel long distances.
-I’ve put together a list and guide to some of my favourite cycle trips from Amsterdam with everything from beaches to windmills included — I hope you like it!
+I’ve put together a list and guide to some of my favourite bike trips from Amsterdam with everything from beaches to windmills included — I hope you like it!

 1. THE SAND DUNES ROUTE — KENNEMERLAND NATIONAL PARK